rubo77/Lalumo/dev/plan.md

 - [x] Remove lowest octave from note range
 - [ ] Save and export progress in preferences/string
 - [ ] Note highlight should occur exactly when note is hit
+- [ ] Prevent duplicate puzzles and restrict second tone in High or Low (in progress)

 ## Current Goal
 Implement note highlight should occur exactly when note is hit